 Here is the latest website news and a look at what's to come.
-I'm still learning how to use the software, so expect some amount of disorder here and there.
+Although I'm still learning how to use the software, it's gradually becoming more presentable.

 - April 2.
 I've got a pretty much complete first draft of the Lamprey River Band portion of the web site.
 Things aren't perfect but I'm going to upload the site to the public address.
 Feedback is of course welcome.